appakling/appakling.github.io/osuweb/read-me-before-downloading.md

 # IT WOULD BE A PAIN IN THE ASS

 so download, open index.html, play osu!

+## wait how tf do i download?

+go to osuweb-v1.4.0.zip and click "veiw raw" or the download icon at the top-ish

+open the zip, double click index.html, and play sum osu!